-That ‘once-in-a-lifetime’ trip to the Amazon put me on a path I never could have imagined when I first stepped off the boat into that inky Amazon night twenty five years ago.
+That ‘once-in-a-lifetime’ trip to the Amazon put me on a path I never could have imagined when I first stepped off the boat into that inky Amazon night.
 The rest, as they say, is history – a history filled with dozens of rainforest expeditions for students and teachers and an eventual return to where it all began.
 In 2013, I was given the gift of a lifetime when the founder of Environmental Expeditions, Dr. Frances Gatz, handed the Amazon Rainforest Workshop programs and the wonderful blue morpho mascot over to me.

 Today I have had the immense privilege of working with exceptional educators, fantastic students, and some amazing colleagues and partners.
 Together we have built upon the legacy of Dr. Gatz and have created a new model for field-based transformational professional development.
 This year, the Educator Academy in the Amazon will celebrate its

 In a few short weeks, I will join another group of amazing educators in the Peruvian Amazon.
 As I follow them down the trail, I know my thoughts will return, as they always do, to my own transformational moment so many years ago.
 I can’t help but wonder what their moment will be and where it will take them.